basham/v4.bash.am/src/articles/career-assessment.md

 ## Values

+How I work and behave should be designed, not just the work itself.
 Courageously make choices to be what should be instead of making choices to continue to be as is.

 - *Intention:* Every decision in work processes and work output should be deliberate.
 - *Challenge:* Question the status quo.
 Encourage pioneering over settling for the present circumstances.